 A further step taken by Notre Dame was to move administrative applications to the cloud.
 Universities have always had extensive administrative IT overhead for applications that access data like student transcripts and billing, lecture hall assignments, and reading lists.
 Moving both data and applications to the cloud spares the university the need to purchase computer hardware and huge storage devices.
 Furthermore, as universities are not immune to the effects of catastrophic events caused by weather, violence, or political upheaval, moving data and applications to the cloud as a disaster recovery solution guarantees access to important services and data even if a catastrophic event occurs within the University’s campus and local network.
 All this while reducing the cost of up-front investment in hardware.
+You can read their success story in their full case study here.

 Data security is important for any university.
 Universities typically restrict access to private data unless the users are authorized.
 At the same time, they sometimes need the flexibility to quickly give certain departments access to the private data.
 When the data is stored in a traditional, in-house datacenter, departments require IT’s assistance to change permissions for users and groups.
 With the cloud, however, university administration can leverage user roles to quickly funnel access to documents without having to open a call to IT.
 In EdTech, Beth Bischoff, a cloud productivity solution architect, illustrates how when a university has litigation issues, administration staff can give the legal department access to the correct documents in the cloud, bypassing a support call to IT.